Chapter 2 – Reinforcement Learning

 Reinforcement learning is an important field of machine learning.
 It works by teaching agents to take actions in an environment to maximise their accumulated reward.

-In this chapter, you will be learning about some of the fundamentals of RL, and working with OpenAI’s Gym environment to run your own experiments.
+In this chapter, you will learn about some of the fundamentals of RL, and working with OpenAI’s Gym environment to run your own experiments.
 You’ll also learn about Reinforcement Learning from Human Feedback, and apply it to the transformers you trained in the previous section.

 Reinforcement Learning (RL) basics focus on teaching the fundamental concepts of an agent learning to navigate an environment through rewards and penalties.
 Key topics include defining the agent, environment, states, actions, rewards, and the basic algorithms like Q-Learning and SARSA.